 For many wine lovers, Italy is the motherland of superb red wines.
 Among the numerous excellent wines from the South-European country, some stand out even more.
 One of the best and most famous Italian red wines is Barolo.

-Barolo is an intense, full-bodied red wine from Italy.
+Barolo is a high-quality red wine from Italy.
+They are dry, full-bodied, high in tannins and alcohol, and typically feature fruity as well as earthy flavors.
 The Barolo DOCG appellation is located in the Piedmont region in the Northern part of the country.
-Barolo wines are dry, high in tannins and alcohol, and typically feature fruity as well as earthy flavors.

 What Grape Is Barolo Made From?

 By law, vintners may use only one red varietal to make Barolo wine: Nebbiolo.
-Those who use other grapes can’t label their wines Barolo.
+Those who use other grapes can’t write the name Barolo on their bottle labels.

 Nebbiolo grapes are small and thin-skinned.
 They bud early in the year but are among the last to be harvested in late October.
 With high levels of acidity and tannins, they are perfect for making full-bodied, dry red wines.